onera/Cassiopee/Connector/doc2/source/Connector.rst

 .. py:function:: Connector.PyTree.setDegeneratedBC(t, dim=3, tol=1.e-10)

-    detect all degenerate lines in 3D zones and define a BC as a 'BCDegenerateLine' BC type.
+    Detect all degenerated lines in 3D zones and define a BC as a 'BCDegenerateLine' BC type.
 For 2D zones, 'BCDegeneratePoint' type is defined.
     If the problem is 2D according to (i,j), then parameter 'dim' must be set to 2.
     Parameter 'tol' defines a distance below which a window is assumed degenerated.